 30 – Australian Aborigines are given the right to vote in federal elections.

 31 – 12-year-old Kilmore wins the Grand National in the UK.

-04 – James Hanratty is hanged at Bedford Prison in Britain for the murder of a man on the A6 near London in August 1961.
-Another individual, Peter Alphon (pictured), later confesses to the murder.
+04 – James Hanratty is hanged at Bedford Prison in Britain for the murder of a man and the rape and shooting of a woman on the A6 near London in August 1961.

 08 – Cuba convicts 1,179 Bay Of Pigs prisoners of treason and sentences them to 30 years in prison.
 Cuban officials offer to free them all to the US for a $62 million ransom.

 09 – Arnold Palmer wins the US Masters golf tournament at Augusta for the third time.